living-room/turing/readme.md

-# room-js
+# room-client

+**warning**: this is not up-to-date with the latest room-server

-a universal javascript client that talks to a [roomdb](https://github.com/alexwart/roomdb) http [server](https://github.com/jedahan/room-http)
+a universal javascript client that talks to a [roomdb](https://github.com/alexwart/roomdb) [server](https://github.com/jedahan/room-server)

 It works in node or the browser